Home

 The IQ test scale itself hasn't change much over the past 100 years.
 A score of 100 continues to be average.
 The IQ tests themselves have to be tweaked every decade or so, since otherwise "average" scores would climb quite considerably.

-This "tweaking" helps take into account the Flynn Effect.
+This “tweaking” helps take into account the Flynn Effect.
 Basically, IQ scores rise with each generation.
-The reasons for this aren't 100% clear -- but things like better nutrition, more education and societal changes may be responsible.
+The reasons for this aren’t 100% clear — but things like better nutrition, more education and societal changes may be responsible.

 This chart helps show where your smarts measure up:

-To put it all in context, 95% of the population falls within 30 points of "normal" IQ.
+To put it all in context, 95% of the population falls within 30 points of “normal” IQ.
 That means that 9.5 out of 10 of us have an IQ that ranges between 70 and 130.
 Anything beyond that?
 Truly exceptional.
+And worthy of note in the realm of IQ test scores history.

 According to the Guiness Book of World Records, Writer Marilyn Vos Savant holds the record for having the world's highest IQ.
 Her IQ has been measured at 228.

-History's Most Brilliant Minds
+The Most Brilliant Minds in IQ Tests History

-IQ tests are a fairly modern invention when you consider the great minds of all time.
 Experts have estimated that some of the most brilliant leaders achieved these results:

 Johann Wolfgang von Goethe 210